yehyazakareya/yehyazakareya.github.io/linux.md

  echo , whoami , ls , cd , cat , pwd , grep .

  <span style=" font-size:37px;"> **walkthrough:**</span><br/>
-1- The first task was to output the text "TryHackMe" so we will use the command **echo TryHackMe**
+1- The first task is to output the text "TryHackMe" so we will use the command **echo TryHackMe**

  After that we suppose to find out the username of who you are logged in as so we will use the command **whoami** as shown:
 ![Whoami.png]({{site.baseurl}}/Whoami.png)

-2- the second task was learning how to navigate the machine by knowing commands such as:
+2- The second task learns us  how to navigate the machine using commands such as:

 **ls:**  lists the directories and files